BU-RAD-seq/ddRAD-seq-Pipeline/README.md

 FOR A PARTICULAR PURPOSE.

-See Instructions.txt for details on pipeline steps and scripts.
+See MANUAL.txt for details on pipeline steps and scripts.